 Where to Stay in San Diego

-If you stay in San Diego, I would suggest taking a hotel in the downtown area or in La Jolla, which has great ocean views.
+If you stay in San Diego, I would suggest taking a hotel in the downtown area or La Jolla, which has great ocean views.

 Extra: More Places to Visit in California

-If you want to skip any of these places and take a day trip during your 7-day California itinerary, then here is my suggestion:
+If you want to skip any of these places and take a day trip during your California itinerary, then here is my suggestion:

 California Day Trip – Big Sur

-This is a place I haven’t gotten to myself, but I recommend it if you want to take a day trip while in California.
+Big Sur is a place I haven’t gotten to myself, but I recommend it if you want to take a day trip while in California.

+If you take State Route 1, you should also see many views of seaside cliffs and coastlines covered in mist.
 Big Sur is between San Francisco and Los Angeles, so if you drive down during your weeklong California trip, you can take this road and see Big Sur on your way.

 FINAL THOUGHTS ABOUT PLACES TO VISIT IN 7 DAYS IN CALIFORNIA